 Space to accommodate a power wheelchair was available on both sides of the bed.
 Power outlets were only accessible on the left side, located on the wall above the nightstand.

 On the wall opposite the bed was a chest of drawers, a flat screen television and a desk area.
 The second photo above offers a close-up few of the desk, which was accessible to wheelchairs.
 The wheeled desk chair was easy to push out of the way.

 Wheelchair Accessible Bathroom

-Soap, shampoo and condition was located in a small recess in the shower wall, making them easy to reach.
+Soap, shampoo and conditioner was located in a small recess in the shower wall, making them easy to reach.
 Perhaps most important was the shower curtain, which could be drawn to protect my power wheelchair from the spray of water.